cloudqubes/cloudqubes.github.io/_posts/2022-11-26-introduction-to-kubernetes.markdown

 Kubernetes is a platform for containerized applications.

-Depending on complexity and scale a containerized application could be composed of hundreds or even thousands of containers.
-In a production setup, these numbers could pose a challenge.
-The individual containers need to be distributed across computing nodes in a cloud and if any container crashes while in operation it must be restored.
+A containerized application could be composed of hundreds or even thousands of containers.
+Managing such an application in production is challenging.
+The individual containers need to be distributed across computing nodes in a cloud and if any container crashes while in operation, it must be restored.
 This is too much work to do manually.

-Kubernetes solves this problem by automating the life cycle of a containerized application from deployment to the termination.
+Kubernetes solves this problem by automating the life cycle of a containerized application from deployment to termination.
 Kubernetes can schedule containers into computing nodes and it will ensure the crashed or failed containers are restored.
 Kubernetes can also scale an application based on parameters such as CPU utilization.

 # Workloads